odyssic/django-multiple-choice-odyssic/README.md

-<h1>Simple Space Invaders built in JavaScript</h1>

-This is a one level space invaders game built using JavaScript and HTML5Canvas.
+<h1>Flash Card App</h1>

+An application where you can create your own flashcards with a question and answer, and practice learning a new skill or language.
+You can create multiple decks to separate cards by subject.

-#Directions to Run#
+<h2>Directions to Run</h2>

 Clone the repository
 Create a virtual environment.
 For example, 'pipenv --three' run the virtual environment.
-For example, 'pipenv shell' Navigage to index.html and open it to run it in the browser.
+For example, 'pipenv shell' Navigate to index.html and open it to run it in the browser.
-The game begins! == Stay Alive!

-#Directions to Play#
+<h2>Directions to Play</h2>

-The enemies will begin shooting projectiles immediately.
-Navigate away from them by using the left and right arrow.
-Use the spacebar to fire.
-Hold down the space bar to let out a stream of projectiles.
-If you get hit, you lose.
-If you destroy all of the enemies, you win!

-This is based on Mary Rose Cook's space invaders game that she coded live at a demo.
+Log in and create your first deck.
+Navigate to the deck to add cards.
+Hover over the card to flip it and see the answer.
+Click next card or last card to go forward or backward in the deck.

+Enjoy!